princebansal7/k8s-demos/02.nginx-custom/README.md

   export TOKEN=<generated-jwt-token>
   echo $TOKEN
   k cluster-info
-  # Service account will not be able to access pods and don't have permission
+  # Service account will not be able to access pods as don't have permission
   curl -k https://127.0.0.1:51871/api/v1/namespaces/default/pods --header "Authorization: Bearer $TOKEN"

   # Create role which gives read permission for pods